 Madre is an excellent Oaxacan restaurant in Torrance that specializes in shareable dishes, plus one of the best (and largest) mezcal selections in Southern California.
 You’re going to want to order a few spicy mezcal margaritas, their chorizo and mushroom-filled queso fundido, and the pecado de mole, a sampler platter of three of their housemade moles that range from sweet and rich to ultra-earthy.

-This Sherman Oaks restaurant isn’t where you go for pad thai (although the one they serve is pretty damn good).
 Simply put, Anajak is serving some of the most exciting Thai food in the entire city.
-Their weekends-only, prix-fixe menu is designed in the style of the Japanese omakase, and includes dishes like dry-aged barramundi and haw mok, a creamy fish curry custard that tastes like a spicy dessert.
+The weekends-only, prix-fixe menu at this Sherman Oaks spot is designed in the style of a Japanese omakase and includes dishes like dry-aged barramundi and haw mok, a creamy fish curry custard that tastes like a spicy dessert.
 It’s the perfect place to bring your cool older sibling who you desperately want to impress.

 With its dim lighting and dining room that’s the size of a hallway, the Hollywood location of this fancy-ish French restaurant might feel a little too sultry for dinner with your brother.
 But if you’re both in the mood for steak frites, croque monsieur, and escargot loaded with so much garlic that you’ll be safe from vampires indefinitely, it’s time to head to The Valley.
 Their Sherman Oaks location has almost double the space, takes reservations, has an extended menu, and serves brunch.
 You know, just in case you want to throw some beignets into the mix.